Follow these wine tasting tips for a successful trip to wine country. Insider tips on how to have the best day in wine country.

 Ask for suggestions.
 My favorite way to discover new wineries is by asking those working at other wineries what their favorite places are.
 I’ve discovered some real hidden gems this way!

 Grab an empty box for wine.
 No one wants a bunch of bottles clattering around in the trunk.
 Check with your local wine store and ask if they have any empty boxes.
 Also, if it’s hot outside, it’s a great idea to bring along some ice packs and a cooler as well.
 A hot car will ruin your wines in no time flat!

 Dress appropriately.
 Avoid high heels, or go with wedges.
 It’s likely that you’ll be walking through grass and you want to be sure to have the proper footwear.
 Wear dark colors – Just in case… And, I prefer to pack along a crossbody bag, leaving the hands free.
 Leave the lipstick at home – It’s a nightmare to get off glasses.
 Instead, chose a lip stain.
 I’m loving this one.
 No perfume either – It makes it impossible to get a sense of a wine’s aroma.

 Don’t worry about a babysitter.
 Lots of wineries have open spaces for kids to play, and many have activities like bocce ball, horseshoes or Frisbee golf.
 Just be sure to bring along some kid-friendly beverages and snacks.

 Don’t forget to eat and drink liquids.
-I like to pack along some almonds and Naked Cold Pressed Juice to enjoy between stops.
-The experts at Naked have launched a new line of cold-pressed juices called Naked Pressed, rolling out in select stores on the West Coast now, and coming soon nationwide.
+I like to pack along some almonds and bottled water to enjoy between stops.

 Also, think about packing a picnic.
 Many wineries welcome outside food, just be sure to check with them first.